Gluten-Free Coconut Shrimp With Honey Lemon Glaze

 Instructions

-• Wash and pat dry the prawns.
-In a small bowl, whisk together the egg and in a large plate or soup bowl, mix together the crumbs coating.
+• Wash and pat dry the shrimp (prawns).
+In a small bowl, whisk the egg.
+Combine the coating crumbs in a large bowl.

-• In a large skillet/frying pan, heat 2 tablespoons of coconut oil over medium-high heat.
-Once hot, start adding the prawns.
+• In a large skillet or a deep frying pan, heat 2 tablespoons of coconut oil over medium-high heat.

-• To finish the glaze, place the pot with honey and lemon over high heat and bring to the boil.
-Take off the heat and whisk in a small teaspoon of arrowroot flour or starch.
-Place back on the heat for about 30 seconds seconds until it all comes to bubbling and starts to thicken.
-Remove from heat at that point.
-It should look like thin toffee sauce.
+• Make the glaze.
+Combine honey and lemon juice in a small pot.
+Heat over medium heat until it comes to a boil.
+As soon as it does, take off the heat and whisk in a small teaspoon of arrowroot flour or tapioca starch.
+Place back on the heat for about 15-30 seconds until everything starts bubbling and thickening.
+Remove from heat, it should look like thin toffee sauce.

-• Finally, drizzle the glaze all over the prawns.
-Serve with a side of Asian greens or with cauliflower rice.
+• Finally, drizzle the glaze all over the crispy cooked shrimp.
+Serve with a side of Asian greens, cauliflower rice or regular rice.

 Nutrition